NERSC/shifter/doc/security.rst

 1. run as a non-root special-purpose account (e.g., shifter)
 2. install the mksquashfs, ext3/4 utilities and xfs progs in a trusted way (e.g., package manager of your distribution)

+Running the imagegw worker as a non-root user is particularly important to ensure images generated do not have an Linux security capabilities embedded in the image.
+This is a non-obvious way that a program may attempt to escalate privilege.
+On more recent Linux systems (Linux kernel >= 3.5), this risk is somewhat mitigated so long as the shifter executable is rebuilt for those systems.

 Securing redis
 ++++++++++++++